 - Budgetary constraints

-These statistics from the same report emphasise the extent of customers’ demand for personalization:
+These statistics from the same report emphasise the extent of customers’ demand for personalisation:

-- 52% of consumers are likely to change brands if a company doesn’t personalize communications
+- 52% of consumers are likely to change brands if a company doesn’t personalise communications

-- 65% of business buyers are more inclined to change brands they don’t customize communications for their consumers
+- 65% of business buyers are more inclined to change brands they don’t customise communications for their consumers

 More touchpoints can mean more challenges, but it also means more chances to reveal actionable insights.

 As customers follow various journey paths to reach their unique goals, you can observe performance and estimate the journey’s success or failure.
 Over time, patterns in behavioural data emerge that may explain those outcomes.

 2. Apply Customer Behaviour Data to Boost Customer Retention

 - 67% of customers state bad experiences as a reason for churn